zzcczc/COMP0035-tutorials-2025/docs/2_pandas/2-14-new-column.md

-# Activity 2.9: Adding new columns
+# 14. Adding new columns

 The next two activities add data to the existing data: